On this page:

 A new application for accreditation is required for:

 Facility accreditation must be renewed every two years.
-The process for renewal is the same as for initial accrediation.
+The process for renewal is the same as for initial accreditation.

-Once a renewal has been issued, the accreditation renewal shall be affixed to or displayed with the original accreditation.
+Once a renewal is issued, the accreditation renewal must be affixed to or displayed with the original accreditation.

 Application and Fee